caiusCitiriga/smart-cli/readme.md

 SmartCLI can be used just for its **UI** library, or you can leverage its **Parser** and **Dispatcher** to create your application.
 Built on **commands** and **flags**.

 #### Demo:
-[Quick demo of all the core features](#): copy and paste this file and have a working demo.
+[Quick demo of all the core features](#): copy and paste this file to have a working demo.

 ## Getting started